Central Mine Manager's Residence

-Central Mine Manager's Residence is a heritage-listed former residence, orphanage for Aboriginal girls and now nursing home administration building at Piper Street, South Broken Hill, City of Broken Hill, New South Wales, Australia.
+Central Mine Manager's Residence is a heritage-listed former residence, orphanage for Aboriginal girls and now nursing home administration building at Piper Street, South Broken Hill, New South Wales, in the state's Far West region.
 It was built in 1903.
 It is also known as St Anne's Home of Compassion.
 The property is owned by Southern Cross Care Broken Hill Incorporated.
 It was added to the New South Wales State Heritage Register on 15 December 2006.

 History

 Mining history in Broken Hill

 The term Broken Hill was first used by the early British Explorer Charles Sturt in his diaries during his search for an inland sea in 1844.
 Western plains towns far away from the major rivers, such as Broken Hill, owe their existence to the mineral discoveries made in the decade after 1875, when spectacular deposits of gold, silver, copper and opal were found.

 In the early 1880s silver chloride was discovered in the Line of Lode in Broken Hill by Charles Rasp, a boundary rider from the Mount Gipps Station.
 A syndicate of miners floated a company, the Broken Hill Proprietary Company, or BHP as it is known today.
 A township was soon surveyed.
 The main street was filled with hotels and flimsy offices and saloons.
 A two chain (40.3 metres) wide road knee deep in dust and crowded with men from all corners of the world selling shares at tremendous prices for alleged mines.
 Photographs of the township of Broken Hill and the mining activities were exhibited in London at the 1908 Franco-British exhibition.

 Broken Hill was initially a shanty town with an entire suburb named "Canvas Town" for its temporary buildings.
 The streets in the centre of the town were named after minerals, Argent (i.e. Silver) and Chloride being important cross streets.
 The streets that intersect are named for the Mining Companies: Bonanza, Central, Comstock and South.
 South of the massive Line of Lode the streets that run parallel to the lode record the early mine managers: Eyre, Piper, Hebbard, Patton, Wilson, Morish, Boughtman and Jamieson.
 A 1937 plan shows the layout of the leases on the line of load and the street layout of South Broken Hill.
 The leases interrupted Eyre Street, extending to Piper Street.